nus-cs2103-AY2223S2/tp/docs/team/cedricpei.md

-* **New Feature**: Added the ability to switch between the dark ang light theme.
+* **New Feature**: Added the ability to switch between the dark and light theme.
     [\#61](https://github.com/AY2223S2-CS2103T-T11-4/tp/pull/61)
     * What it does: allows the user to choose the GUI theme he/she prefers at a specific time.
     * Justification: This feature increases the accessibility of the product because a user may not want to face strong screen light at night and don't want to look at a dark screen in the daytime.
-    * Highlights: The implementation of this feature requires the combined knowledge of JavaFX, CSS and fine arts.
+    * Highlights: The implementation of this feature requires combined knowledge of JavaFX, CSS, and fine arts.
     * Credit: Adapted `Theme` class from [here](https://github.com/junlong4321/tp/blob/master/src/main/java/tutorspet/ui/stylesheet/Stylesheet.java).

-* **New Feature**: Added the ability to view a patient details.
+* **New Feature**: Added the ability to view patient details.
     [\#106](https://github.com/AY2223S2-CS2103T-T11-4/tp/pull/106)
-    * What it does: allows the user to see the detailed patient information other than the information on the small card.
+    * What it does: allows the user to see detailed patient information other than the information on the small card.
     * Justification: This feature is an indispensable part of the product because the patient card in the list panel cannot contain detailed patient particulars.
-    * Highlights: This enhancement is related to all commands which make modifications on the data.
-To implement the functionality, a view pane should also be built upon the original GUI.
+    * Highlights: This enhancement is related to all commands which make modifications to the data.
+A view pane should also be built upon the original GUI to implement the functionality.